ringcentral/ringcentral-web-phone/docs/reference/trickle-ice.md

 SDK-managed WebRTC uses Trickle ICE by default.
 This applies to initial offers and answers, re-INVITEs, and ICE restarts; there is no enablement option.

+For inbound SDK-managed calls, the Web Phone reads `p-rc-ice-servers` from the INVITE before constructing the peer connection.
+A present list replaces registration-provided STUN servers for that Call Session; an absent header keeps the registration configuration.
+A malformed present header makes `answer()` reject and leaves the Call Session ringing.
+Delegated WebRTC is unchanged.
+The header supplies server configuration, not candidates: browser WebRTC gathers candidates from those servers, and later candidates continue through the existing SIP INFO path.

 ## Candidate ownership boundary

 The Web Phone owns SIP signaling, dialog routing, candidate ordering, and ICE